 Although the market has recovered somewhat in August and September, with restrictions easing and mobility improving up to a reported 71% in September, the lasting impact of how this media is consumed and bought must be assessed.

-An immediate impact on planning is about the change in journey patterns, as people are traveling earlier and leaving earlier to avoid rush hour commuter traffic.
+An immediate impact on planning is about the change in journey patterns, as people are travelling earlier and leaving earlier to avoid rush hour commuter traffic.
 Footfall is now taking place 2 hours earlier within the commuter daypart compared to before lockdown.
 For example, 6am to 8am accounted for 29% of morning commuter footfall before lockdown, whereas it now accounts for 51%.

 With developments in terms of local lockdowns, these trends will continue to shift.
 As the need for revenue continues for the medium, the pressure is on out of home media to become increasingly flexible.
 This has already been recognised by the industry with media owners changing the way they work across a number of factors, including: